T. U. Kuruvilla

-Thombrayil Uthup Kuruvilla is a politician from Kerala, India.
-He was born at Oonjappara, Kothamangalam, Kerala, on 13 September 1936, to Uthuppu and Mariyam.
-He did his Diploma in Civil Engineering.
-He is a well known agriculturist and businessman.
-He got elected to Kerala Legislative Assembly consecutively in 2006 and 2011 from Kothamangalam constituency.
+Thombrayil Uthup Kuruvilla (13 September 1936 – 29 May 2026) was an Indian politician from Kerala.
+A well known agriculturist and businessman, he was elected to Kerala Legislative Assembly consecutively in 2006 and 2011 from Kothamangalam constituency.
 Kuruvilla briefly served as Public Works Minister in the government led by V. S. Achuthanandan.

-He belongs to Kerala Congress (Mani), and represented Kothamangalam from 2006 to 2016 in the legislative assembly of Kerala.
-Kuruvilla belongs to Syriac Orthodox Church and served as its Lay Secretary for quite a long time.
+Kuruvilla belonged to Kerala Congress (Joseph), and represented Kothamangalam from 2006 to 2016 in the legislative assembly of Kerala.
+Kuruvilla belonged to Jacobite Syriac Orthodox Church and served as its Lay Secretary for quite a long time.
 He was decorated with Chevalier title & Mor Aphrem Medal, Commander title and Bar E'tho Shariro title, by Patriarch Ignatius Zakka I Iwas, the Supreme head of Universal Syriac Orthodox Church for his contributions to Society and Church.
 Considering Chev.
-Kuruvilla's humanitarian activities and contributions to the Society, South Eastern University, London, conferred upon him an honorary doctorate (DLitt).
+Kuruvilla's humanitarian activities and contributions to the Society, South Eastern University in London conferred upon him an honorary doctorate (DLitt).

+Background

+Thombrayil Uthup Kuruvilla was born at Oonjappara, Kothamangalam, Kingdom of Cochin, on 13 September 1936, to Uthuppu and Mariyam.
+He did his diploma in civil engineering.

+Kuruvilla died on 29 May 2026, at the age of 89.

 Political career

-He was the president of Keerampara Panchayat in Eranakulam district, Kerala for fourteen years (1964-1978), President of Keerampara Service Co-Operative Society (1966-1970), Chairman of Block Development Committee, Kothamangalam (1970-1978), Chairman of Plantation Corporation of Kerala (1982-1987).
-He was also the chairman of the Kerala State Housing Board (KSHB) during 1996-2001.
+Kuruvilla was the president of Keerampara Panchayat in Eranakulam district, Kerala for fourteen years (1964–1978), President of Keerampara Service Co-Operative Society (1966–1970), Chairman of Block Development Committee, Kothamangalam (1970–1978), Chairman of Plantation Corporation of Kerala (1982–1987).
+He was also the chairman of the Kerala State Housing Board (KSHB) during 1996–2001.
 He defeated UDF candidate V. J. Paulose in the 2006 assembly elections in Kothamangalam.
 He participated in the 2016 Kerala assembly election representing Kothamangalam assembly constituency and was defeated by opposition candidate Antony John of Communist party.

-At present, he is the Vice-Chairman of the Kerala Congress(M) Party and also a notable person both in the socio-political and the church circles.
+He was the Vice-Chairman of the Kerala Congress(M) Party and also a notable person both in the socio-political and church circles.